rorodata/careers/backend2.md

 - Test cases
 - A README explaining the API instructions about how to run it locally
 - URL of the application deployed to Heroku/Digital Ocean/GCP/AWS

+### What are we looking for?
+- Problem solving approach
+- API design and it's completeness